 VIA Intro

-Since 2002, DePaul University has engaged a framework for reflection and community building called Vincentians in Action (VIA), an approach that is intentionally connected to direct service and community engagement.
+Since 2002, DePaul has engaged a framework for reflection and community building called VIA, an approach that is intentionally connected to direct service and community engagement.
 VIA is a framework rooted in:

-• Wisdom and values from Vincent de Paul, Louise de Marillac, and the international Vincentian family
+• Wisdom and values from Vincent de Paul, Louise de Marillac, the international Vincentian family, and Catholic Social Teaching

 • Best practices in community engagement, social justice, and interfaith ministry